Skip to content

 Step 3: Start the RabbitMQ Broker

-Be sure to install and start a RabbitMQ server instance before starting the Micro-Integrator.
+Be sure to install and start a RabbitMQ server instance before starting the Micro Integrator.

 See the RabbitMQ documentation for more information on how to install and run the product.